Chura (bangles)

 Chura (in Hindi-Urdu), chuda, or chudlo (in Gujarati) is a set of bangles traditionally worn by a bride on her wedding day and for a period after, especially in Indian weddings.

 Materials and appearance

 The chura is usually red and white; sometimes the red bangles are replaced with another colour, but they are usually only two colours.
-They are traditionally made of ivory, with inlay work, though now made with plastic.
+They are traditionally made of ivory, with inlay work, though now made of plastic.
 Traditionally there are 21 bangles, although more recently the bride often wears 7, 9 or 11 bangles.
 The bangles range in size according to the circumference of the top of the forearm and the wrist end so that the set fits neatly.

 Gujarati chudlo

 In Gujarati tradition, the bridal bangles are referred to as chudlo (ચૂડલો).
 Traditionally they were made using elephant's tusks/ivory and were known as "haathi daant no chudlo".
 These bangles are gifted to the bride by her maternal uncle.

 Chudlo is generally paired with Gujarati bridal sari known as Panetar.
 These chudlo bangles are generally red and green in colour to match the Panetar sari.
 Chudlo has great significance in Gujarati culture as is evident several folk songs like "Chudlo Lyado Ji Meera Bai Pehar Lyo" and "Radha Chudlo Perje Mara Naam Nu".